-As of December 31, 2016, we had 3,197 employees, including 230 in sales and marketing, 694 in engineering and systems, 741 in research and development, 1,255 in operations, 42 in investment management and research, and 235 in executive and corporate functions.
-Of these 3,197 employees, 1,986 were located in India.
-None of our employees is represented by a labor union.
+As of December 31, 2017, we had 3,516 employees, including employees in operations, research and development, engineering and systems, executive and corporate functions, sales and marketing and investment management and research.
+Of these 3,516 employees, 1,263 were located in the United States, 2,241 were located in India and 12 were located in other international locations.
+None of our employees are represented by a labor union.
 We have never experienced a work stoppage and believe our relationship with our employees is positive.